SpilledMilkCOM/refdocs/SOLID.md

     “Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.”

 * Use Dependency Injection or Inheritance for extension.
+* If you want flexibity the either inject it or use overrides.

 ## 3. Liskov Substitution Principle

     “subtypes must be substitutable for their base types”

 * Able to replace/substitue subclasses of a base type without the application crashing.
+* Make sure that all of the methods implemented in the interface actually **work**, or at the very least don't crash. (see #4 below)

 ## 4. Interface Segregation Principle